More Thoughts

 So kick off that new website development project on the right foot.
 Here’s our non-exhaustive list of things to think and do as you’re starting off.

-practising what we preach
+Practicing what we preach

 We’ve recently redesigned and redeveloped our website.
 Developing websites is also our bread and butter, so we wanted to share some points you need to ponder before jumping into a website development project.

-learn from the old dog before you get some new tricks
+Learn from the old dog before you get some new tricks

 While you might be more than ready to see the back of your current website, don’t move too fast!
 There are likely a lot of things you can learn from it first.
 Taking the time to find out how your website is meeting and failing your digital goals will give you a wealth of information on what you should and shouldn’t be doing on your new website.

-answer the 5 Ws
+Answer the 5 Ws

 If you want your next website to be better, to deliver higher ROI, and to target your customer base better, then you need to be very specific about what you want your new website to achieve and why.
 Ask yourself: